 - Are willing to participate in a local church

-The amount is calculated every year in January by determining the total cost to MCC for the average SALT placement.
+The amount is calculated every year by determining the total cost to MCC for the average SALT placement.
 Then we set the minimum contribution at 50 percent of that total.

 To help you raise that minimum contribution, we send you a fundraising package with ideas and a template letter you can send to friends, families and supporters.
 You can also set up an MCC registry where people can donate to help cover the costs.
 And if you need help, you can always contact us to ask for advice.